yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 end
 ```

+#### Example: MATLAB Program to Prompt User for Color Code and Print Corresponding Color Name

+**Question:**Write a MATLAB program that prompts the user to enter a color code (R, G, or B) and then prints the corresponding color name (Red, Green, or Blue) to the console.
+If the user enters an invalid color code, the program should print "Invalid color code."

 ```matlab
 % Create a variable to store the selected color. selectedColor = input('Enter a color code (R, G, B): ', 's');